openSUSE/news-o-o/_posts/2011-09-24-opensuse-weekly-news-issue-194-is-out-with-hackweek-7-women-in-opensuse-and-wunderlist.markdown

 ![](http://cdn.unixmen.com/images/stories/thumbnails/images-stories-emily-wunderlist-400x225.PNG)

-Even with its minimalistic approach, it offers a lot (at least I™m totally satisfied
+Even with its minimalistic approach, it offers a lot (at least Iâ€™m totally satisfied
         with its features):

   * Make lists that have various tasks